LFG115/rock-paper-scissors-L-S/README.md

 ---

+### Wireframe

+- I have drafted sections and content on a paper sheet and then I have developed the actual content by employing the following layout stratgies:

+Custom

 ### Features to add

 - When there is time I would like to add some more cool and iteresting features,